aspose-note/Aspose.Note-Reference-Tutorials/note/english/net/licensing/apply-license-embedded-resource/_index.md

 ---
-title: How to Embed License – Apply Aspose.Note License from Embedded Resource
+title: Apply Aspose.Note License from Embedded Resource in .NET
-linktitle: Apply Aspose.Note License from Embedded Resource
+linktitle: Apply Aspose.Note License from Embedded Resource in .NET
 second_title: Aspose.Note .NET API
 description: Learn how to embed license in a .NET app by applying an Aspose.Note license from an embedded resource.
 Follow this step‑by‑step guide.
 date: 2026-05-15